-Image of Omara Portuondo removed from Miami airport after criticism
+Image of Omara Portuondo removed from Miami airport following criticism

-A photo of Omara Portuondo was removed from Miami airport following criticism for her support of the Cuban regime.
-Users and journalists denounced the image, deeming it offensive to the exiled community.
+The photo of Omara Portuondo has been removed from the Miami airport following criticisms of her support for the Cuban regime.
+Users and journalists reported the image, deeming it offensive to the exiled community.

 Retiran fotografía de Omara Portuondo del aeropuerto de Miami © Collage Facebook / Joel Rodriguez Riveron y Art by Ninoska

-Several users reported on social media this Monday the posting of a photograph of singer Omara Portuondo at Miami Airport, which was removed within a few hours due to the controversy.
+Several users reported on social media this Monday the placement of a photograph of singer Omara Portuondo at Miami Airport, which was removed within a few hours due to the controversy.

 Journalist Ninoska Pérez Castellón reported on Facebook that the photograph was removed from the Miami airport terminal, "where it never should have been."